PromQL API

 #3.
 Implementing Prometheus Alerts Based on DeepFlow Metrics

-With the above examples, after configuring Prometheus RemoteRead, you can build alert rules on Prometheus based on these metrics, such as:
+With the above examples, after configuring Prometheus RemoteRead, you can build alert rules in Prometheus based on these metrics, for example:

-• Alert for requests with latency > 1s and lasting more than 1m:
+• Alert for requests with latency > 1s lasting more than 1 minute:

 groups: